Stocks may avert pullback - again

 So much money “left equity asset classes and then went elsewhere for safety,” she added.
 “I think the long-term move is on the upside.”

-Technically, the market is hovering near key resistance levels, which could influence stocks’ direction this week, said Chris Burba, a short-term market technician at Standard & Poor’s in New York.
+Technically, the market is hovering near key resistance levels, which could influence next week’s direction, said Chris Burba, a short-term market technician at Standard & Poor’s in New York.

-If the S&P 500 pushes above 1,376, that could suggest further gains ahead, while holding at or below that level could indicate more selling, he said.
+A push above 1,376 by the S&P 500 could suggest further gains ahead, while holding at or below that level could indicate more selling, he said.

 Speculation that the Federal Reserve may announce more quantitative easing has kept some investors upbeat, but there has been nothing to suggest that the Fed will change its policy.

-The Federal Open Market Committee, the Fed’s policymaking panel, is scheduled to meet on Tuesday, with a statement expected afterward.
+The Federal Open Market Committee, the Fed’s policymaking panel, is scheduled to meet on Tuesday, with a statement expected afterwards.

-With oil prices well above $100 a barrel, investors will take note of February inflation data this week.
-The U.S. Producer Price Index is due on Thursday, followed by the Consumer Price Index on Friday.
+With oil prices well above $100 a barrel, investors will take note of February inflation data next week when the Producer Price Index and the Consumer Price Index are released.
+The PPI report is due on Thursday, followed by CPI on Friday.

-Last month’s overall PPI is forecast to have gained 0.5 percent -- well above January’s rise of just 0.1 percent, according to a Reuters poll of economists.
+The overall PPI last month is forecast to have gained 0.5 percent, compared with January’s rise of just 0.1 percent, according to a Reuters poll of economists.
 Excluding volatile food and energy prices, February core PPI is expected to have edged up just 0.2 percent, down from January’s 0.4 percent gain.

 Consumer sentiment data also is expected on Friday.
 The Thomson Reuters/University of Michigan consumer sentiment index is forecast to show an increase to 76.0 in the preliminary March reading, from February’s level at 75.3.